-Painting allows Carter the unique opportunity to be creative everyday, and to view the world in its truest and humble form.
-Carter’s work is recognized as a personal declaration of independence, a voyage of spiritual self discovery.
-Growing up as an intuitive creative and with an artist mother, Carter had a paintbrush in her hand before she could even walk. it’s no wonder people take notice of who you are and what you are about.
-As a natural
+Painting allows Carter the unique opportunity to view the world in it’s truest and most humble form.
+Carter’s work is recognized as a reflection of her soul; wisdom of character beyond her years.
+Growing up as an intuitive creative, Carter had a paintbrush in her hand before she could even walk.

-From a curated collection wooden pallets planks are chosen for their character.
+From a curated collection of wooden pallets, planks are chosen for their character.
 The artist panel is then constructed from various planks of different widths and species of trees.
 The artist then chooses the proper subject portrait that she feels has an affinity with the visual feel and character of the variegated and textured boards.
 A portrait starts to emerge from the shadows in the face, the distinctive lines of definition with the wood background acting as the contrasting highlights.
-A star is born and the likeness is unmistakable.
 Carter has successfully communicated her duality of thoughts regarding her painted subject’s depth and the message of transformed reclaimed wood.

 Adding to the depth of her subjects’ storied lives, the wood pallets have a whole other life of travel before being repurposed as art in resourceful style.
 Each has a history, as does the sitter, an untold story of the places they have been and the products they have carried.
 The artist's consciousness of conservation has proudly been diverting landfill waste to live on and inspire us, as portrait paintings on panels of pallet planks entirely original in design.

 Some of the music legends the artist has painted: Jimi Hendrix, John Lennon, Bob Dillon, Jim Morrison, Prince, Wes Montgomery, Buddy Holly and Kurt Cobain.